thanthese/radial-graphs/README.md

 - Uniform spacing.
 Unlike on a musical staff, equal distances mean equal intervals.

-- Make intervals obvious.
+- Obvious intervals.
 For example, a straight line always means a tritone.

-- Ignore inversions.
+- No inversions.
 There's no top and bottom to worry about, and no voicings either.
 Focus on the theory.

+- No enharmonics.
+The charts are written without the notes with alternate spellings, which makes reading and thinking about them less of a mathematical exercise.

-- Easy to read compound intervals.
+- Simple compound intervals.
 Adding intervals together visually is trivial.

 So far as I can google I think I invented them.
 If you know different